Skip to content

 FTRUMGlobalManager.get().addError("error log", "error msg", ErrorType.JAVA, AppState.RUN);

-// Scene 2: Delay recording errors, this time is generally when the error occurred
+// Scenario 2: Delay recording the occurred error, the time here is usually the time the error occurred

 FTRUMGlobalManager.get().addError("error log", "error msg", 16789000000000000000L, ErrorType.JAVA, AppState.RUN);